-Study this list of personal finance terms to warm up before playing Financial Football.
-By mastering these terms, you will have a better opportunity to answer questions in the game correctly and score.
+Have students study this list of personal finance terms to warm up before playing Financial Football.
+By mastering these terms, students will have a better opportunity to answer questions in the game correctly and score.

 Assets: Anything of material value owned by an individual or company.
 This may include your house, car, furniture - anything that's worth money.